gviacava-code/CommonTasksAutomation/README.md

 - Web scraping: Rotten Tomatoes, this project is about web scrapping using the `BeautifulSoup`.
 The objective is extracting data points, create a list with them in a tabular format and save it as an excel and a csv file.

 - File management: Big Data & Analytics Master Program, here the objective was to create folders replicating the program structure (field of study > Courses > Topics).
-To accomplish that I created the program structure in an excel file and them a Python script using `os` and `Pandas` libraries to create the folders and subfolder in my local directory.
+To accomplish that I wrote the program structure in an excel file and them a Python script using `os` and `Pandas` libraries to create the folders and subfolder in my local directory.